jopemachine-arvis/arvis-store/README.md

 ### publish

-To publish current extension directory to npm and arvis-store, run below command.
+To publish current extension directory to arvis-store, run below command.

 If the extension in uploaded on npm, run

 ```
 $ arvis-store publish --npm
 ```

-Otherwise, run
+Otherwise, run below command.

+Below command upload an `arvisworkflow` file or an `arvisplugin` file to the arvis-store github repository.

+Users can download the file from the store and use it.

 ```
 $ arvis-store publish --local